 Psychedelic, psychoactive, hallucinogenic… whatever you want to call them, we seem to have a hardwired impulse to seek out plants and substances that alter our perception in some way.
-With such a large number of plants out there that can have this effect, it shouldn’t be too surprising that some of these plants are actually legal.
+With such a large number of plants out there that can have this effect, it shouldn’t be too surprising that there are some psychedelic plants you can grow and are actually legal!

 However, that doesn’t mean you can eat them.